-- (2) Disposing the Shop Premises would get rid of the problems in respect of the composite management and interest apportionment associated with the Shop Premises. - (20) Since the implementation of the AEP starting at the end of 1992, the Appellant has started to fall into severe financial predicament, and in the light of the Shop Disposal Proposal, in about October 1993, with reference to meeting held on 1/11/1993 [see minute dated 1.11.1993 at D/031 & 031a], the Appellant attempted to sell the shop premises had asked Vice Minister [Mr P] and Financial Secretary of the Ministry to conduct the investigation.
-Following the investigation, the Appellant was restricted from selling the entire shop premises but was suggested to retain part of the shop premises for its own use marketing the products [of the Ministry] or letting out [D/031 & 031a]. - (21) On about 1/11/1993 a meeting among [Company E], [Company F] and [Company C] was convened and resolved to sell the Shop Premises (to the public) by engaging sale agent and continued to persuade the Ministry for approval in selling the entire Shop Premises (to the public).
+- (21) On about 1/11/1993 a meeting among CRS-HK, Guangzhou Railway and CCECC-HK was convened and resolved to sell the Shop Premises (to the public) by engaging sale agent and continued to persuade the Ministry for approval in selling the entire Shop Premises (to the public).
 In the same meeting they resolved that they should try to seek the permission from the Ministry in selling the entire shop premises, pending for the said permission.
-[D/ZZM-5/p.031 & 031a]. - (22) Pursuant to the resolution of meeting as aforesaid in paragraph (21), [Company Q] was appointed as the sole sale agent for part of the Shop Premises by adopting the tender method in marketing the Shop Premises.
-Tender was however set to last for one month (tendering proposed to expire on 31/12/1993 but eventually was set on 10/12/1993) so that necessary fund would be available on time.
-[D/ZZM-7/p.040-p052]. - Further, following the investigation undertaken by Vice Minister [Mr P] and the Financial Secretary of Ministry aforesaid in paragraph (20), on about 2/11/1993, the Ministry granted the Appellant the authority to sell the [Plaza B] (including both Shop Premises and Office Premises) subject to the condition that whilst only part of the [Plaza B] is sold the sale must be made upon the necessity of repaying debts and the sale must be offered first within the Ministry then to the public.
-The remaining part of the [Plaza B] in principle shall be mutually managed and operated by the 3 partners.

-[D/ZZM-8/p053-p058, clause 7].

-- It is not disputed on [Mr L's] evidence that the sales proceeds from the Shop Premises might be insufficient in solving the financial predicament and the Appellant was not optimistic that the Shop Premises could be realized in a short time, coupled with the fact that the Ministry had granted the Appellant the authority to dispose of the Office Premises on the necessity of repaying debts, on about 5/11/1993 the Appellant arranged [Company Q] to furnish a proposal for the sale and rent of office premises whereby car parks of [Plaza B] were solely for renting not for sale.
+[D/ZZM-5/p.031 & 031a]. - (22) Pursuant to the resolution of meeting as aforesaid in paragraph (21), C Y Leung & Co was appointed as the sole sale agent for part of the Shop Premises by adopting the tender method in marketing the Shop Premises.
+Tender was however set to last for one month (tendering proposed to expire on 31/12/1993 but eventually was set on 10/12/1993) so that necessary fund would be available on time D/ZZM-7/p.040-p052]. - (23) Further, following the investigation undertaken by Vice Minister Mr. Tu and the Financial Secretary of Ministry aforesaid in paragraph (20), on about 2/11/1993, the Ministry granted the Appellant the authority to sell the Railway Plaza (including both Shop Premises and Office Premises) subject to the condition that whilst only part of the Railway Plaza is sold the sale must be made upon the necessity of repaying debts and the sale must be offered first within the Ministry then to the public.
+The remaining part of the Railway Plaza in principle shall be mutually managed and operated by the 3 partners.
+[D/ZZM-8/p053-p058, clause 7]. - (24) It is not disputed on Zhou's evidence that the sales proceeds from the Shop Premises might be insufficient in solving the financial predicament and the Appellant was not optimistic that the Shop Premises could be realized in a short time, coupled with the fact that the Ministry had granted the Appellant the authority to dispose of the Office Premises on the necessity of repaying debts, on about 5/11/1993 the Appellant arranged C Y Leung & Co to furnish a proposal for the sale and rent of office premises whereby car parks of